• Skip to primary navigation

 https://ciceroniansociety.org/wp-content/uploads/2021/03/pietas-logo-1.gif

-The Ciceronian Society will begin biannual publication of a peer-reviewed online journal, entitled Pietas, in Winter/Spring 2022.
+The Ciceronian Society publishes a peer-reviewed online journal, entitled Pietas.
+Our goal is to publish the journal biannually as submissions allow.
 Each issue will feature scholarly articles and book reviews that further the intellectual tradition of the Ciceronian Society.

 About the Ciceronian Society